-How many of you mums and dads reading this have covered your baby's stroller (with him in it) with a muslin cloth/ blanket in order to protect him from the tropical heat?
+How many of you, mums and dads, reading this have covered your baby's stroller (with him in it) with a muslin cloth/ blanket in order to protect him from the tropical heat?

-Of course you do this because you know just how harmful the direct rays of the sun can be to your little one's health.
+Of course, you do this because you know just how harmful the direct rays of the sun can be to your little one's health.

 But new research is suggesting that by covering your baby's stroller in this manner, you might actually be putting him at grave risk.

-Swedish research has revealed that covering a stroller – even with a thin muslin cloth – can create a furnace-like heat inside the stroller while reducing air circulation.
+Swedish research has revealed that covering a stroller – even with a thin muslin cloth – can create a furnace-like heat inside the stroller while reducing the air circulation.

 And in our tropical heat, such covered strollers can get really hot inside.

 “It gets extremely hot down in the pram, something like a thermos.
-There is also bad circulation of the air and it is hard to see the baby with a cover over the pram,” Svante Norgren, paediatrician at the Astrid Lindgren Children’s hospital in Stockholm, reportedly said in an interview with Swedish newspaper, the Svenska Dagbladet, according to Kidspot.
+There is also bad circulation of the air and it is hard to see the baby with a cover over the pram,” Svante Norgren, a paediatrician at the Astrid Lindgren Children’s hospital in Stockholm, reportedly said in an interview with a Swedish newspaper, the Svenska Dagbladet, according to Kidspot.

 He also said, "It would quickly become uncomfortable and potentially dangerous for the child [if the stroller were covered] … if a child gets too hot then the child may think that it is back in the womb, which is why breathing may stop.”